-The entry requirement into the Public Service remains a challenge for TVETs graduates due to minimum requirements criteria set for entry into the Public Service sector.
-PSETA understands that there have been problems with the slow roll out of Compulsory Induction Training (CIP) training which affects the National and Provincial departments' ability to confirm the permanent appointment of new staff at the end of their probationary period.
+Professionalisation of the Public Service Framework (2021) will further shape the future of Public Service with proposed changes seeking to align to the National Development Plan envisions that the head of the Public Service, among other matters, will see to the career progression of senior public managers, by convening appointment processes, conducting performance assessments and running disciplinary hearings.
+PSETA understands that there have been problems with the slow roll out of Compulsory Induction Training (CIP) training which affects the National and Provincial departments' ability to confirm the permanent appointment of new staff at the end of their probationary period despite the introduction of online e-learning platform since 2020 March.
 The initial plan was that employees on probation who have not undergone CIP training shall not be confirmed for permanent employment.
 This has however since been revised by the DPSA.
 Furthermore, the Minister for Public Service and Administration recently launched the NSG's Ministerial Directive on Mandatory Training Programmes which compels public officials to attend identified mandatory training programmes utilising their organisational training budgets.